 - Turmeric-Based Curries/Stir-Fry: Add a spoon or two of organic turmeric powder to your curries or a stir-fry with an Asian flair.
 If you don’t want it to dominate too much, add a little to a soup or stew and you may not even notice it is there.

-For wound healing, topical application of turmeric containing creams or organic, pure turmeric powder work well.19
+For wound healing, topical application of turmeric containing creams or organic, pure turmeric powder work well.22

 Dietary Intake Of Turmeric Is Safe But Limit Supplement Dosage

-If you are on any kind of blood thinning medication, don’t consume more than regular dietary amounts as this could interfere with your medication.
-If you plan on significantly raising your consumption of the spice, do check with your doctor first.21
+If you are on blood-thinning medication, don’t consume more than regular dietary amounts as this could interfere with your medication.
+If you plan on significantly raising your consumption of the spice, do check with your doctor first.24

 References [ + ]

 |1, 5.||↑||Ghorbani, Zeinab, Azita Hekmatdoost, and Parvin Mirmiran.
 “Anti-hyperglycemic and insulin sensitizer effects of turmeric and its principle constituent curcumin.”
 International journal of endocrinology and metabolism 12, no. 4 (2014).|

 |2.||↑||Elder, Charles.
 “Ayurveda for diabetes mellitus: a review of the biomedical literature.”
 Alternative therapies in health and medicine10, no. 1 (2004): 44.|